Mitchell-SysBio/AssiST/README.md

 - **Phenotype classes (# of classes):** visual growth patterns per well.
 - **MIC (Minimum Inhibitory Concentration):** lowest concentration where **no growth** is observed.
+    - Determine based on the EUCAST guidelines
+      - bacteriocidal drugs:lowest concentration where **no full growth** is observed
+      - bacteriostatic drugs:
 - **MGC (Maximum Growth Concentration):** highest concentration at which growth is **maximal**
     - **If highest concentration well with growth is:**
         - **Classified as Full Growth** : concentration of highest concentration with full growth